bhamodi/Autonomous-Fuel-Cell-Car/README.md

 Autonomous-Fuel-Cell-Car
 ========================
+####Hardware/Embedded Software Engineering
 Code for my autonomous, PID-controlled, line-following fuel cell car.
-Designed for an MSP430 Microcontroller.
+Designed for an MSP430 Microcontroller using C++ and C.